When you are taller than the average joe, the world seems to be cut out for you.

 The Tall Guy Advantage – Reach

 If you look at some of the best fights in boxing history, tall guys have used their long limbs and their reach to the advantage.
 They find it relatively easier to keep a shorter opponent away, while advancing with their long strides and making targeted strikes.
+Even at the gym, taller guys seem to land more punishing blows at a freestanding or hanging punching bag than most shorter folks.

 The Tall Guy Disadvantage – No Kicks